BytesOfMan/the-crypto-guy/content/posts/20200514inflationhere.md

 date: '2020-05-14'
 featuredImage: ../images/fastmoney2.png
 excerpt: >-
-  Chicago is an important place.
-Ten million people live in its metro area.
-Its GDP edged past Switzerland in 2018, making it higher than all but 19 nations.
+  I remember thinking it was insane when Chipotle was a 10 billion dollar company.
 categories:
   - category: Notes
 meta:
-  description: Chicago is an important place.
-Ten million people live in its metro area.
-Its GDP edged past Switzerland in 2018, making it higher than all but 19 nations.
+  description: I remember thinking it was insane when Chipotle was a 10 billion dollar company.
   title: $26 billion of burritos
 ---

 ![Hungry for gains?](../images/fastmoney2.png)

-I remember thinking how insane it was that Chipotle was a 10 billion dollar company.
+I remember thinking it was insane when Chipotle was a 10 billion dollar company.

 This was in 2016, and that valuation (the price of all publicly traded Chipotle stock) was something like 40 times their annual earnings.
 Buying the stock back then would have implied one of three things.